varya/varya.github.com/src/documents/pages/content_en.html.md

 order: 2
 ---

+* [Driving Style-Guide-Driven Development]<br/>
+  This talk describes experience of brining Style-Guide-Driven Development into practise and reveals how it ended up with developing a special tool — Style Guide Generator by SC5.
+The presenttaion was given at [EmpireJS 2015, New York](https://youtu.be/bKI0amimw-k) and ScotlandJS 2015, Edinburgh.
 * [Automating Style-Guide-Driven
   Development](http://www.smashingmagazine.com/2015/03/05/automating-style-guide-driven-development/)<br/>
   This article at *SmashingMagazine* was published on 5th March 2105.
 It explained the motivation and benefits